poosh/KF-ScrnBalance/README.md

 * Voting to end trader time, boost zed spawn, etc.
 * Configurable max zeds at once on the map.
 Now you can raise the previously hardcoded value of 32 zeds and fight against a 100-zed crowd!

-## Links

-* Detailed info on the [ScrN Balance News Page](http://steamcommunity.com/groups/ScrNBalance/discussions/2/).
-* A [guide](http://steamcommunity.com/sharedfiles/filedetails/?id=124250783) on how to use custom weapons with this mutator.
-* Any questions about this mod should be posted on [ScrN Balance Steam Group Forums](https://steamcommunity.com/groups/ScrNBalance/discussions/1/).
-Your feedback is more than welcome!

 ## Building

 Requirments: